maria-alsayed/Credit-Risk-Classification/Credit_Risk/README.md

 Looking at the code in step 3 [Split the Data into Training and Testing Sets], using the value_counts function, we can see that the data is highly imbalanced.
 The majority class is healthy loans [0], and the minority class is non-healthy loans [1]:

-# code
-y.value_counts()

 # output
 0    75036
 1     2500

-According to the confusion matrix in step 3 [Create a LRM w/ Original Imbalanced Data]:
+According to the confusion matrix in step 3 [Create an LRM w/ Original Imbalanced Data]:

 Out of the 18,765 loan statuses that are healthy (low-risk), the model predicted 18,663 as healthy correctly and 102 as healthy incorrectly.